Heresy of the Judaizers: Persecution

-By the end of the 15th century, some of the adherents remained under the protection of Yelena Stefanovna and her son tsarevich Dmitry (grandson of Ivan III).
-However, in 1502 Dmitry was stripped of his title (transferred to Vasili III – son of Ivan III and Sophia Paleologue).
+By the end of the 15th century, some of the adherents remained under the protection of Yelena Stefanovna and her son Dmitry, the grandson of Ivan III.
+However, in 1502 Dmitry was stripped of his title (transferred to Vasili III, the son of Ivan III and Sophia Paleologue).
 As soon as Ivan III died in 1505, Yelena and Dmitry were arrested and imprisoned, leaving the adherents vulnerable to attacks from the authorities.
 In 1504, diak (secretary) Ivan-Volk Kuritsyn, Dmitry Konoplev and Ivan Maksimov were burnt at the stake.
 Other adherents were banished, imprisoned, or excommunicated.
 Feodor Kuritsyn's adherents' club ceased to exist.

 19th-century groups

 In the early 19th century, a number of communities appeared in Tula, Voronezh and Tambov, which followed Jewish traditions and halacha.
-They were also called zhidovstvuyuschiye and were persecuted severely in the times of Nicolas I. Since the beginning of the 20th century, they have been also called iudeystvuyuschie, from iudeystvo, a neutral term for the Jewish religion.
+They were also called zhidovstvuyuschiye and were persecuted severely in the times of Nicholas I. Since the beginning of the 20th century, they have been also called iudeystvuyuschie, from iudeystvo, a neutral term for the Jewish religion.
 Now they are generally considered a part of Jewish people and some of them have immigrated to Israel.
 These groups, however, are not linked to the teaching of Skhariya.